 We are still waiting for Minister Rock's official response to the recommendations in our report on Injection Drug Use and HIV/AIDS: Legal and Ethical Issues, launched on 24 November 1999.
 The response was originally expected before the end of June 2000, but has been delayed.
 It should, however, be released very soon.
 Until we prepare our "response to the response," we continue other activities in this area.
 Ralf Jürgens organized a workshop on legal, ethical, and human rights issues related to injection drug use and HIV/AIDS at the Women and HIV/AIDS Conference in Toronto in May; Richard Elliott organized a skills-building workshop on the legal issues related to injection drug use and HIV/AIDS at the Network's AGM; and Ralf gave an oral presentation on the subject at the XIII International Conference on HIV/AIDS in Durban.
 In addition, Ian Malkin, a law lecturer from the University of Melbourne, spent his sabbatical at the Network in July and August, working on a paper concerning the legal and ethical issues related to the establishment of supervised injecting facilities.
-We will publish a summary of the paper in a future issue of the Canadian HIV/AIDS Policy & Law Newsletter.
+We will publish a summary of must cover.
+We will then solicit feedback and work toward completing a final version, which will be released in late 2001 or early 2002.